daveneff/dotfiles/README.md

 # dotfiles

-This is my experimenting with dotfiles for machine configuration.
+This is me experimenting with dotfiles for machine configuration.

 ## Installation